wgolden117/Connect4/README.md

 # Connect4

 This is a Connect4 game built using JavaFX.
-It features a player-versus-computer mode with a simple AI opponent.
+It features a player-versus-computer mode and a player-versus-player mode with a simple AI opponent.

 ## Features:
 - Player vs. Computer